July 14, 2021

 Your team of software development experts will need to architect a system that can scale and is performant and resilient in the cloud environment.
 This system would also need to accommodate various data life cycle management, query, and workflow management requirements, and be extensible to integrate with current and future enterprise systems.

 You need to complement a strongly crafted security team with world class cloud operations in order to ensure the systems are utilized properly.
 Cloud services mean proper guardrails and operation teams need to be in place to provide trustworthy service.
 Your security experts should be able to manage all of these processes in real time from their security operations center.
-They will have built proprietary logging, threat detections, and incident response systems to keep tabs on everything that’s going on, all while ensuring the rest of the team is able to work within the vault’s zero trust architecture to get the data they need.
+They will have built proprietary logging, threat detection, and incident response systems to keep tabs on everything that’s going on, all while ensuring the rest of the team is able to work within the vault’s zero trust architecture to get the data they need.

 The key to sensitive data management is having a delineated idea of ownership.
 Building a vault requires clearly defined corporate policies and responsibilities in order to meet various stringent compliance control audits.
 Mapping out and understanding where data is flowing is something that your whole security team should work on.